nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Professor requests from JerylFypManager to list all possible commands.
-2. JerylFypManager shows the list of possible commands and format to be entered in.
+2. JerylFypManager shows the list of possible commands and the format to be entered in.

     Use case ends.